TrixieUA/yuzu-clang-build/README.md

 `chmod +x yuzu_build.sh && ./yuzu_build.sh`

-Wait untill build finishes and grap your AppImage
+Wait untill build finishes and grab your AppImage

 ## Notes
 You'll have to rebuild yuzu with each yuzu update